13 result(s) found.

 OIDA Events

-To spread the word about the Opioid Industry Documents Archive (OIDA) and how it can be used, the OIDA team hosts webinars, symposiums and other opportunities for the community to gather and learn.
-OIDA is a digital archive co-created by the University of California, San Francisco and Johns Hopkins University containing millions of documents from the opioid industry […]
+The Opioid Industry Documents Archive (OIDA) team hosts webinars, symposiums and other opportunities for the community to gather and spread the word about the archive.
+OIDA is a digital archive co-created by the University of California, San Francisco and Johns Hopkins University containing millions of documents from the opioid industry that shed light on the […]

-The Opioid Industry Documents Archive: A National Symposium
+The Opioid Industry Documents Archive: National Symposium 2024

 The Opioid Industry Documents Archive (OIDA) is a digital archive co-created by the University of California, San Francisco and Johns Hopkins University containing millions of documents from the opioid industry that shed light on the root causes of the opioid crisis.
 This unique virtual symposium offers a series of complementary panels that will demonstrate OIDA’s […]